Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

 On figure \ref{fig:att_coef_vs_LuOmega}, the attenuation coefficients are plotted against the Jameson number $\Ja= \left(\Rn \Rv\right)^{1/2}/\Ha$.
-All maxima from the second set(2a-2d) collapse at the same value of $\Ja =0.5$, for all Hartmann numbers.
-Dimensionally, the period associated with these maxima therefore scales with the propagation time of Alfv\'en waves across the channel, and so suggests a form of resonance due to Alfv\'en waves.
+All maxima from the second set (2a-2d) collapse at the same value of $\Ja =0.5$, for all Hartmann numbers.
+Dimensionally, the period associated with these maxima therefore scales with the propagation time of AW across the channel and, thus, suggests a form of {propagative} resonance.